seb54000/tpcs-workstations/README.md

 - [X] TF destroy script - 08 for the end of work (AUDIT and DELETE mode)
 - [X] Grab terraform vars from localhost (useful when limiting the play exec to some hosts using --limit)
 - [X] Ansible : fix api_keys.json.j2 template so it works always (will be empty in non IAC TP as variable is undefined but won't break everything)
+- [X] Ansible : increase forks number to parralelize more hosts inone pass (to 15)
+- [X] vms.html add a link to go back to docs, docs.dns_domain -- add a file 00_monitoring.html to link to Grafana

 ## API access settings to Gdrive (Google Drive)